kiboschool/course-industry-experience-1/src/lessons/goal-setting/assignment.md

 </aside>

-As you learned in this lesson, setting and prioritizing your goals is critical to professional success.
-To complete this assignment, you will reflect on your goals then submit a goal-setting form.
+To complete this assignment, you will submit a goal-setting form.
+This form will help you consolidate your reflections from the lessons, and provide your instructors and advisors key information to support you on the path toward industry experience.

 You will answer questions about
-- Your industry experience wishes
+- Your preferences for industry experience
 - Your academic and technical goals
 - Your human skills goals
 - Your personal development goals